danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

     - 1 all-reduce for the output embedding.
     - 1 all-reduce for the fused cross-entropy loss.

 Due to this increased communication overhead, the authors limit the size of the tensor parallel group to the Tesla V100s connected via high-bandwidth, low-latency NVLink (8 GPUs, in this case).
 They studied scaling with pure tensor parallelism, as well as and data parallel + tensor parallel.
 They found that despite the increased communication overhead, the tensor parallel technique had 76% scaling efficiency up to 512 GPUs.
-This means that if they achieved N TFLOPs/sec on 1 GPU, with 100% scaling efficiency with 512 GPUs they'd get $$512\cdot N$$ TFLOPs/sec, and with 76% scaling effiency they got $$512 \cdot 0.76 \cdot N$$ TFLOPs/sec.
+This means that if they achieved N TFLOPs/sec on 1 GPU, with 100% scaling efficiency with 512 GPUs they'd get $$512\cdot N$$ TFLOPs/sec, and with 76% scaling efficiency they got $$512 \cdot 0.76 \cdot N$$ TFLOPs/sec.

 This was pretty good at the time, considering the reduction in peak activation memory allowed them to train models with billions of parameters (which was a lot at the time!).